kubetrix/kubernetes-minikube/README.md

 | --kubernetes-version |  Use Kubernetes version which you want, I have tested the same using v1.16.0|
 | --memory |  Please specify the memory for minikube vm, default memory will be 2000mb|

-TODO:
-> minikube.exe- Use the downloaded file for all minikube command execution

 > **After execution wait for some time for VM to be up and running.**

 #### Verify minikube installation using below command